rpanderson/analysislib-mloop/README.md

 ### Provenance

-The original design and implementation occurred during the summer of 2017/2018 by Josh Morris, Ethan Payne, Lincoln Turner, with assistance from Chris Billington and Phil Starkey.
+The original design and implementation occurred during the summer of 2017/2018 by Josh Morris, Ethan Payne, Lincoln Turner, and I, with assistance from Chris Billington and Phil Starkey.
 In this incarnation, the M-LOOP interface and experiment interface were run as standalone processes in a shell, with communication between these two actors and the analysis interface being done over a ZMQ socket.
 This required careful execution of the scripts in the right order, and for the M-LOOP interface to be restarted after each optimistion, and was a bit clunky/flaky.

 In 2019 Lincoln Turner and I supervised student projects on improving this original implementation using a single lyse analysis routine, the skeleton of which was written by Phil Starkey.
-This refactoring required the following enhancements and bugfixes to the lascript suite, which Chris Billington (mostly) and I undertook:
+This refactoring required the following enhancements and bugfixes to the labscript suite, which Chris Billington (mostly) and I undertook:

 * [lyse PR #61](https://bitbucket.org/labscript_suite/lyse/pull-requests/61): Fix for [#48](https://bitbucket.org/labscript_suite/lyse/issues/48): Make analysis_subprocess.py multiprocessing-friendly
 * [lyse PR #62](https://bitbucket.org/labscript_suite/lyse/pull-requests/62): Terminate subprocesses at shutdown.